stakewalker/hotnews/README.md

 - 🎶 Random Lofi Music Integration
 - 📺 YouTube Channel Publishing

-**Get Started:**
-1. Clone the repo: `git clone https://github.com/stakewalker/Hotnews.git`
-2. Install dependencies: `pip install -r requirements.txt`
-3. Create engaging videos in minutes!

-**Contribute:**
-- Fork the repo
-- Make your changes
-- Submit a pull request

-Your contribution would mean the world to us! 🙏 Don't forget to star the repo if you find Hotnews helpful.
-Thank you for being part of our journey! 🌟 #Python #ContentCreation #Automation #LofiMusic #YouTube

 ---

 This was my very first software project, born out during the 2020 COVID lockdown

+Don't forget to star the repo if you find Hotnews interesting 🌟